LGR2/LGRblog/content/post/LCAnalysis.md

 +++
-title = "Part II: Gender Achievement in the Leaving Certificate" description = "So we do a little statistical analysis..." date = "2023-01-30" author = "Leon Reilly" categories = [
+title = "Part II: Gender Achievement in the Leaving Certificate" description = "So we do a little statistical analysis...<3 R" date = "2023-01-30" author = "Leon Reilly" categories = [
-    "Notes"
+    "R"

 ]
 tags = [